 Working conditions have tremendous impact on both teacher and administrator attrition, and ultimately, student achievement.
 Illinois has piloted a working condition survey that will provide feedback to local and state officials to improve student and learning in K-12 schools.

 The Program Administration Scale (PAS), developed by Teri Talan and Paula Jorde Bloom, is a tool for early childhood program administrators, researchers, monitoring personnel, and quality enhancement facilitators to measure the overall quality of administrative practices of early care and education programs.
-The Organizational Climate Assessment assists childcare directors with better understanding the collective perceptions of staff to help improve overall morale and job satisfaction.

 Incentives provide motivation for changes in policy and practice and in Illinois this occurs often in grant funding.
 Illinois’ Preschool for All program requires grantees to develop continuity and transitioning to kindergarten, as well as to monitor child’s development in early elementary years